History of animation: Television

 John Kricfalusi's influential The Ren & Stimpy Show (1991–1996) garnered widespread acclaim.
 Throughout its initial run, it was the most popular cable TV show in the United States.
-Although it was programmed as a kids' cartoon, it was notoriously controversial, despite being aired on Nickelodeon, was never for kids due to its dark humor, sexual innuendos, adult humor, mature themes, profanity, violence, and shock value.
+Although it was programmed as a kids' cartoon on the Nickelodeon network, it was notoriously controversial due to its dark humor, sexual innuendos, adult humor, mature themes, profanity, violence, and shock value.
 The Ren & Stimpy Show was the third cartoon that premiered together with Doug (1991–1994, 1996–1999) and Rugrats (1991–1994, 1997–2004) on the paid Nickelodeon television channel.
 Klasky Csupo, the animation studio behind Rugrats, produced and animated era-defining shows for the children's network, in the 1990s and 2000s.
 Once the studio faded into obscurity in 2008, they were succeeded by Frederator Studios, the studio behind The Fairly OddParents (2001–2006, 2009–2017).
 Frederator remained active for most of the 2000s and the 2010s, before fading into obscurity by 2017.

 Before 1991, Nickelodeon would import cartoons from other channels to their network, which is a practice that remains ongoing.
 Examples of cartoons imported to Nickelodeon are Angela Anaconda (1999–2001) from Fox Family Channel (with foreign releases), Wayside (2005, 2007–2008), from the Canadian channel of Teletoon and Growing Up Creepie (2006–2008) from Discovery Kids.
 The most successful imported cartoon to the channel is PAW Patrol (2013–present), from another Canadian network Spin Master, which is on Nickeoldeon's sub-channel Nick Jr., where programs on that station are aimed at toddlers rather than children or teenagers.
-The most successful cartoon native to Nick Jr. is Dora the Explorer (2000-2019).
+The most successful cartoon native to Nick Jr. is Dora the Explorer (2000–2019).
 Years before Nick's heyday in the 90s, Nickelodeon launched the (unaired) pilot of Video Dream Theatre in 1979 or 1980, and it was soon to be followed by two more failed attempts of original animation, which were the aired pilots of Christmas in Tattertown in 1988 and Nick's Thanksgiving Fest in 1989.

 While Doug, Rugrats, and The Ren & Stimpy Show, being the three first Nicktoons cartoon superstars in Nicktoons history, Nicktoons releases the very first episode of Rocko's Modern Life on September 18, 1993–1996, 2019).
 Also, Nicktoons later begins featuring more cartoon shows, including Hey Arnold!
-(1996–2004, 2017), The Angry Beavers (1997–2001), CatDog (1998-2001/2005). and Rocket Power (1999-2004) Initially the long-running Nicktoon Rugrats was the flagship franchise of Nickelodeon before being surpassed by SpongeBob SquarePants (1999–present) in 2004 when the network rebranded itself with the release of the first SpongeBob film.
-Similarly to The Ren & Stimpy Show, SpongeBob SquarePants had sexual innuendos, adult humor, mature themes, dark humor, profanity, violence, and shock value.
+(1996–2004, 2017), The Angry Beavers (1997–2001), CatDog (1998-2001/2005) and Rocket Power (1999-2004).
+Initially the long-running Nicktoon Rugrats was the flagship franchise of Nickelodeon before being surpassed by SpongeBob SquarePants (1999–present) in 2004 when the network rebranded itself with the release of the first SpongeBob film.
+Similar to The Ren & Stimpy Show, SpongeBob SquarePants had sexual innuendos, adult humor, mature themes, dark humor, violence, and shock value.